CycloneDX/cyclonedx-python/README.md

   Flags to determine how `cyclonedx-bom` obtains it's input

   -i FILE_PATH, --in-file FILE_PATH
-                        File to read input from, or STDIN if not specified
+                        File to read input from.
+Use "-" to read from STDIN.

 SBOM Output Configuration:
   Choose the output format and schema version